Pages

 After

-chores are done,
+After the chores are done, we

 will eat ice cream.